 Welcome to the Oak Tree Low Carbon Farm in the parish of Rushmere St Andrew to the East of Ipswich.
-Members of our community supported agriculture scheme not only enjoy a wonderful range of ultra-fresh, naturally grown vegetables from the farm, they also have the opportunity to buy chickens’ eggs from the farm free range pastured chickens, as well as the chance to buy a our fabulous rare breed Oak Tree Pork!
+Members of our community supported agriculture scheme not only enjoy a wonderful range of ultra-fresh, naturally grown vegetables from the farm, they also have the opportunity to buy chickens’ eggs from the farm free range chickens, as well as the chance to buy a our fabulous rare breed Oak Tree Pork!

 We also have our first two beef cattle, and during the brighter months we produce our own low carbon flowers!

 Our aim is to create a financially viable and environmentally sustainable farm producing a plentiful and diverse supply of nutritious food for the community of people that works on the land, having a good time while doing so.

 By teaching and demonstrating how this can be done we hope to encourage others to do the same.
-We are a not-for-profit social enterprise run by Community Interest Company (CIC) directors Joanne Mudhar, Tom Wilmot and Eric Nelson.
+We are a not-for-profit social enterprise run by Community Interest Company (CIC) directors John Revell, Tom Wilmot, Andy Black and Ken Stewart.

 One day we would like to expand our low carbon food production onto other plots of land, so so this reason our community interest company is called the “South Suffolk Low Carbon Food CIC”.